misaz/TLI493D-Library/README.md

 ```

 ### Interrupt
-By default device generates interrupt on completing all requested ADC measurements which in default configuration happens periodicaly based on configured update rate.
-Following example shows proximity, but not continously, instead it waits for interrupt pulse.
+By default, device generates interrupt on completing all requested ADC measurements which happens periodicaly based on configured update rate.
+Following example shows proximity, but do not read it continously, instead it waits for interrupt pulse.
 For demenstration it also lowers update rate to 3 Hz.
 Platform specific interrupt configuration you need to provide manually and library do not manage it.
-You do not need to call anything for handling interrupt, just process it in your own way.
+You do not need to call anything for handling interrupt in the interrupt handler, just process it in your own way (example just updates flag).

 ```
 #include "TLI493D.h"